ucd-library/gh-webhook-gcb-connector/README.md

 Docs: https://cloud.google.com/build/docs/automating-builds/create-webhook-triggers

 Make sure you set the trigger secret as the secret stored in the Google Cloud Secret Manager (default: github-webhook-gcb-secret).
+Note, these secrets are versioned and the UI does not allow you to select `latest`, so it is recommended to select the largest number and note that updating the GCB secret means updating the webhook triggers AND redeploying this repository.

 The API key should already be in the secret Manager